How To Spot Crypto Money Laundering in 2025

 • Customers that establish business addresses in countries that do not have Suspicious Activity Reports up to FATF standards

 Cryptocurrency uses advanced technology to ensure that users and exchanges are secure from data breaches.
+Illicit actors often exploit cross-chain bridges for money laundering purposes, transferring and converting illicit funds across various blockchains.
 However, this also makes it difficult for regulators to detect fraudulent activity or which cryptocurrency transactions might contain illicit funds.
 Still, there are red-flag indicators that can lead investigators in the right direction:

 Businesses should intercept customers with insufficient or forged identification documents at the KYC stage.
 In addition, there are different types of suspicious behavior that companies should mark as money laundering activities and red flags:

-• Regular use of cryptocurrencies linked to fraudulent behavior or Ponzi schemes
+• Regular use of cryptocurrencies linked to fraudulent behaviour or Ponzi schemes.

 Funding sources can identify many money-laundering operations.
 For example, any of the following should raise a red flag:

-How can Crypto Exchanges Apply Crypto Money Laundering Knowledge?
+How Crypto Exchanges Can Prevent Terrorist Financing and Money Laundering Activities

 What’s next once your business is familiar with the various Anti-Money Laundering (AML) red flags?